njisrawi/Fundamentals-of-Deep-Learning-Book/README.md

+Local Copy of Deep fundamentals Book.

+Be careful with what you fo with it!

 # Fundamentals of Deep Learning

 This repository is the code companion to my book "Fundamentals of Deep Learning."
 All algorithms are implemented in [Tensorflow](https://www.tensorflow.org/ "Tensorflow"), Google's new machine intelligence library.